Books and Monographs

 Peer-Reviewed Journal Articles

-(Forthcoming).
+2022.
 “Introducing the Anatomy of Resistance Campaigns Dataset.”
 Journal of Peace Research.
-With Charles Butcher, Jessica Maves Braithwaite, Ingrid Vik Bakken, and Marius Wishman.
+With Charles Butcher, Jessica Maves Braithwaite, Eirin Haugseth, Ingrid Vik Bakken, and Marius Wishman.

 2020.
 “Curving the Resource Curse: Negative Effects of Oil and Gas Revenue on Civil Resistance Campaign Onset.”
 Research & Politics (OnlineFirst).